Duo Zikr: Origins

-Igor and Olga enjoy live concerts where they create more and more new tunes.

-The Duo has performed concerts in the USA, France, Italy, England, Finland, Slovakia, Israel, Australia and other places around the globe.
-It has been featured several times at the international sound recording and music market MIDEM in Cannes and Hong Kong.
+The Duo has performed concerts in the US, France, Italy, England, Finland, Slovakia, Israel, Australia and other places around the globe.

-Ms. Tkachenko and Mr. Silin have long history of performing in Roman Catholic Churches and temples where, according to them, “You can perceive the music of the Duo the best”.

-Jim Bessman, special correspondent for BILLBOARD magazine (NY, USA) - “Apart from dynamic improvisations making the visitors experience unique feelings, there is one more thing about the Duo.
-That is an astonishing attraction of the passion in the very voices and the manner of the performing”.
+Jim Bessman, special correspondent for Billboard magazine (NY, US) - "Apart from dynamic improvisations making the visitors experience unique feelings, there is one more thing about the Duo.
+That is an astonishing attraction of the passion in the very voices and the manner of the performing".

 In 2007 Igor and Olga launched an experimental project that later on had grown to a full-scale music band called FireVoices.
-The sextet of male singers has been learning Duo Zikr’s unique vocal technique (“Freevoice”) and individually as well as jointly with the duet they have staged over 50 concerts in France, Czech Republic, Lithuania, Cyprus, Russian and Ukraine.
+The sextet of male singers has been learning Duo Zikr's unique vocal technique ("Freevoice") and individually as well as jointly with the duet they have staged over 50 concerts in France, Czech Republic, Lithuania, Cyprus, Russia and Ukraine.

-Like their founders the band performs a capella, but they can use music instruments for the shows as well.
-The FireVoices perform not just as a music band, but also as a theater.
-They have staged some drama plays (“Fall in Love” by Lesya Ukrainka’s novels, “Tonight” a modern interpretation of two classical pieces - Romeo & Juliette and West Side Story, “Jesus Christ Super Star” variation of Webber’s musical).

 Biography

 Olga Tkachenko

 Olga completed the course at Kyiv-based Institute of Dramatic Art named after Karpenko-Kary.
-Joined the theater in kyiv and worked there for some time.
-Meeting with Igor Kalinauskas defined her further destiny.
-In the beginning she used to take part in the dramatic plays of Igor's drama studio called the Fireflower.
-While her work there Olga mastered a unique technique.

 Igor Silin

 Igor Kalinauskas (Silin is his stage-name) graduated with honors from the drama school named after Schukin, Directing faculty, in Moscow.
-He used to work as a director in Minsk, Astrakhan, Izhevsk, Moscow, Kyiv having produced 68 plays altogether.
-Igor is the author of a unique psychotechnique initially elaborated for actors and later on widely applied in many areas.

 1000 Friends of Duo Zikr club

-The crowdfunding club was established in late 2016 as an attempt to help duo Zikr's concert managers throughout Europe to pool funds together and ensure as many events as possible!
+The crowdfunding club was established in late 2016 as an attempt to help Duo Zikr's concert managers throughout Europe to pool funds together and ensure as many events as possible.

-Club's official page can be found on Facebook (see ref below).